 Read more about medical gaslighting.

-Gaslighting often works partly because you want to trust the person gaslighting you and earn their approval.
-You (very understandably) want to have faith in your doctor, your parents, or your best friend.
+Gaslighting works partly because you want to trust and respect the person gaslighting you.
+You want to have faith in your doctor, your parents, your partner, or your best friend.

 Plus, gaslighting isn’t always obvious or extreme.
 Often, it’s disguised as an attempt to “look out for you.”